cloudmesh-community/fa18-523-60/paper/paper.md

 > combination for rapid, iterative development of horizontally
 > scalable backend applications" [@book-ohiggins].

-According to O'Higgins, MongoDB is very applicable to modern applications, which makes PyMongo equally valuable [@book-ohiggins].
+According to [@book-ohiggins], MongoDB is very applicable to modern applications, which makes PyMongo equally valuable [@book-ohiggins].

 ## MongoEngine